HermesGermany/galapagos/docs/galapagos_user_guide.md

 # Galapagos User Guide

-In this User Guide we assume that you have setup the three environments DEV, INT, and PROD.
+In the next Sections we assume that you have setup the three environments DEV, INT, and PROD.

 ## Log in / First access